-immediately announce on SENS that a credit event has occurred, stating the name of the relevant reference entity/ies;
+immediately announce on SENS that a credit event has occurred, stating the name of the relevant reference entity/ies; and

-announce the adjustment of the nominal amount on SENSonce this information is available.
-The issuer must also notify the JSE, via a Webstir submission, and the CSD of the write down of the nominal amount at least 3 days prior to the effective date of the write-down; and
+if the credit-linked note will not be redeemed and once the portion of the nominal amount that will be written down is known, announce this information on SENS and notify the JSE in accordance with the timetable set out in paragraph 3 of Schedule 4, Form A4; or

+(c) if the credit-linked note will be redeemed and once the redemption amount is known, announce this information on SENS and notify the JSE and CSD, in accordance with the timetable set out in paragraph 3 of Schedule 4, Form A4; and

-submit an application through Webstir detailing what amendments to the instrument are required pursuant to the credit event (if there are additional amendments to that stated in 7.39(b)), at least 3 business days before the effective date for the amendments to the instrument to allow the JSE sufficient time to make the necessary adjustments on the various JSE systems impacted by this change.
+(d) submit an application through Webstir detailing what amendments to the instrument are required pursuant to the credit event (if there are additional amendments to that stated in 7.44(b) and (c)), at least 3 business days before the effective date for the amendments to the instrument to allow the JSE sufficient time to make the necessary adjustments on the various JSE systems impacted by this change.
+The changes to the instrument must be announced by the Issuer on SENS in accordance with paragraph 7.30.

-7.41 The SENS announcement required by paragraph 7.40 above must state the following:
+7.59 The SENS announcement required by paragraph 7.58(b) and (c) above must state the following:

 Whether the settlement of the credit-linked note/relevant portion of the credit-linked note will be physically settled or cash settled and the process that will be followed to implement the settlement;